-This connection between higher genus Gromov-Witten theory and quantization is perhaps a little surprising, even if similarly looking statement are known or expected.
-In Section \ref{section_physics}, we explain that Theorem \ref{main_thm_ch3} should be viewed as an example of higher genus mirror symmetry relation, the deformation quantization being a 2-dimensional reduction of the 3-dimensional higher genus B-model (BCOV theory).
-We also comment on the relation with some string theoretic expectation, in a way parallel to Section 8 of \cite{bousseau2018quantum_tropical}.
+This connection between higher-genus Gromov--Witten theory and quantization is perhaps a little surprising, even if similarly-looking statement are known or expected.
+In \cref{section_physics}, we explain that Theorem \ref{main_thm_ch3} should be viewed as an example of a higher genus mirror symmetry relation, the deformation quantization being a two-dimensional reduction of the three-dimensional higher-genus B-model (BCOV theory).
+We also comment on the relation with expectations from string theory, in a way parallel to \cite[\S 8]{bousseau2018quantum_tropical}.

-In the context of mirror symmetry, there is a well-known symplectic interpretation of some non-commutative deformations on the B-side, involving deformation of the complexified symplectic form which do not preserve the Lagrangian nature of the fibers of the SYZ fibration.
-An example of this phenomenon has been studied by Auroux-Katzarkov-Orlov \cite{MR2257391} in the context of mirror symmetry for del Pezzo surfaces.
+In the context of mirror symmetry, there is a well-known symplectic interpretation of some non-commutative deformations on the B-side, involving deformation of the complexified symplectic form which does not preserve the Lagrangian nature of the fibers of the SYZ fibration.
+An example of this phenomenon has been studied by Auroux, Katzarkov and Orlov \cite{MR2257391} in the context of mirror symmetry for del Pezzo surfaces.
 There is some work in progress by Sheridan and Pascaleff about generalizing this approach to study non-commutative deformations of mirrors of log Calabi-Yau varieties.
-This approach remains entirely into the traditional realm of genus zero holomorphic curves and so is completely different from our approach using higher genus curves.
-The compatibility of these two approaches can be understood via a chain of string theoretic dualities.
+This approach remains entirely in the traditional realm of genus-0 holomorphic curves and so is completely different from our approach using higher-genus curves.
+The compatibility of these two approaches can be understood via a chain of string-theoretic dualities.

-It is natural to ask how is the deformation quantization given by Theorem \ref{main_thm_ch3} related to previously known examples of quantization.
-In Section \ref{section_examples_ch3}, we treat a simple example and we recover a well-known description of the $A_2$ quantum $\cX$-cluster variety \cite{MR2567745}.
+It is natural to ask how the deformation quantization given by Theorem \ref{main_thm_ch3} is related to previously known examples of quantization.
+In \cref{section_examples_ch3} we treat a simple example and we recover a well-known description of the $A_2$ quantum $\cX$-cluster variety \cite{MR2567745}.

-For $Y$ a cubic surface in $\PP^3$ and $D$ a triangle of lines on $Y$, the quantum scattering diagram can be explicitly computed and so using techniques similar to those developed in \cite{ghk2}, one should be able to show that the deformation quantization given by Theorem \ref{main_thm_ch3} coincides with the one constructed by Oblomkov \cite{MR2037756} using Cherednik algebras (double affine Hecke algebras).
-We leave this verification, and the general relation to quantum $\cX$-cluster varieties, to some future work.
+For $Y$ a cubic surface in $\PP^3$ and $D$ a triangle of lines on $Y$, the quantum scattering diagram can be explicitly computed and so using techniques similar to those developed in \cite{gross2019mirror}, one should be able to show that the deformation quantization given by Theorem \ref{main_thm_ch3} coincides with the one constructed by Oblomkov \cite{MR2037756} using Cherednik algebras (double affine Hecke algebras).
+We leave this verification, and the general relation to quantum $\cX$-cluster varieties, to future work.